iterami/Docs.htm/common/guides/json.md

           // Optional.
 Item in inventory required to trigger event, or false for no requirement.
           "event-key": false,

           // Optional.
+How much of the `event-key` item should be consumed during the event, or 0 for none.
+          "event-key-consume": 0,

+          // Optional.
 Array of stat modifications to use upon successful event trigger.
           "event-modify": [
             {